-Homeward Bound is a 45 minute play performed by two actors and professionally directed.
+Homeward Bound is a play, a film and an educational resource performed by two actors and professionally directed.

 Watch a trailer for the play Homeward Bound